Control Atlassian Rovo MCP server settings

 From the domain, select Delete.

-IP allowlists are configured in Atlassian Administration, not in the Atlassian Rovo MCP server settings page in Atlassian Administration.
+You manage IP allowlists in Atlassian Administration, not in the Atlassian Rovo MCP Server settings.

 You don't have permission to connect from this IP address.
 Please ask your admin for access.